pascalpepe/bootstrap-webpack-template/README.rst

 This project is licensed under the `MIT License`_.

-This project redistributes third-party open source software.
+This project redistributes open source software.
 See the `NOTICE`_ file for more information.

 .. _Autoprefixer: https://github.com/postcss/autoprefixer